gvanboven/direct-intrinsic-evaluation/README.md

 In the folder 'Test_results' the responses of the participants can be found.
 An example of each experiment is included.

-The scores in the 'Results_OutDet_participantx.csv'can be interpreted as follows:
--1 = none option
+The scores in the 'Results_OutDet_participantx.csv'can be interpreted as follows: \n -1 = none option
 0 = wrong answer
 1 = right answer